 Spend several days observing your reactions to your children.
 When you loose your patience and yell, what is going on within and around you?
 What is going on internally and around you that can be contributing to you yelling?

-For me, my main triggers are work deadlines, why my house is messy and the noise levels in my house reach peak levels!
+For me, my main triggers are work deadlines, why my house is messy and the noise levels in my house reach sonic levels!

-Start jotting down notes and see what connections you can make to your environment and behavior.
+Start jotting down notes and find the patterns between yelling and your environment and internal conversation.

 Calming techniques are the methods you use to stay calm when you feel your temper begin to form.